 It is important to prepare appropriately before sitting the numeracy test, but there is some advice that can help ensure the best chance at success, for example:

-- Sense checking the answer — it is important to ask “is this sensible?” — does the patient need 10,000 aspirin tablets?
+- Sense check the answer — it is important to ask “is this sensible?” — does the patient need 10,000 aspirin tablets?
 Or if the candidate has worked out split doses (e.g. half of a tablet/capsule) it is likely that the answer is incorrect;

 - Stay focused — the questions could be straightforward, which can lead to complacency, making you more vulnerable to making the errors mentioned previously;

 - Time management — spending too long on any one question can lead to rushing subsequent questions.
 It is OK for you to skip certain questions to come back to later if you are unsure how to answer them, but make sure you come back to those questions;